BB9z/RFKit/README.md

 # RFKit
-To be a usefull library for daily iOS develop.
+To be a useful library for daily iOS develop.

 Document not ready.